deng-ai-lab/CPS/README.md

 ## 📄 Abstract

 We introduce **Constrained Particle Seeking (CPS)**, a novel, **gradient-free** approach designed to solve diffusion inverse problems.
-CPS leverages information from *all* candidate particles within a diffusion model's latent space to actively search for the optimal solution.
+CPS leverages information from *all* candidate particles of the diffusion model to actively search for the optimal particle.

 A key feature of CPS is the efficient incorporation of **constraints** that align the search process with high-density regions of the unconditional prior.
 This results in a powerful method that achieves high performance while relying solely on **forward passes** of the pre-trained diffusion model and measurement operators, circumventing the need for backpropagation or  gradient estimation.